blisc/NeMo/examples/tts/README_magpietts_legacy_checkpoints.md

 * The number of codebooks, codec codebooks size, and codec downsampling rate are all read from the codec checkpoint rather than configured.
 * The embedding table size is automatically set to codec_codebook_size + number_of_special_tokens (currently 2016+8=2024).

-There is also no risk of accidentally stepping on codec tokens since the table sizes gets automatically sized with enough room for the special tokens.
+There is no risk of accidentally stepping on codec tokens since the table sizes gets automatically sized with enough room for the special tokens.

 # How to load an old checkpoint
 For checkpoints created before the change you can force legacy codebook layout in one of these ways: